 Antiques: belonging to, made in or typical of an earlier period.
 But, make no mistake, antique doesn’t necessarily mean worn-out; and certainly not useless.
 Antiquing adventures is a big “sport” in Missouri, with the unusual and normal found in nearly every nook and cranny of our state.
 Go find some.

-Missouri is home to numerous antique and flea markets, curiosity and gift shops, plus stores filled with collectibles and memorabilia.
-You can find nearly anything and everything, old and new, as is (or as was) and refurbished, waiting to take that special spot in your home.
-Choices range from mom-n-pop storefronts to mega-malls; they are far too plentiful to cover in detail, so here are some good examples across our five regions.
-A visit to any of these will surely lead you to great discoveries and other nearby businesses in the world of antiques.
-Note: Some small antique shops do not take credit cards, and hours of operation vary.
+Missouri is home to numerous flea markets , curiosity and gift shops, plus stores filled with collectibles and memorabilia where you will find antiques.
+Antiquing can result in nearly anything and everything, old and new, as is (or as was) and refurbished, waiting to occupy a special spot in your home.
+Choices range from mom-n-pop storefronts to mega-malls; antique adventures are far too plentiful to cover in detail, so here are some good examples across our five regions.
+A visit to any of these will surely lead you to great discoveries and other nearby businesses in the world of antiquing.
+Note: Some small antique shops do not take credit cards; and hours of operation vary.